She-Hulk: Doc Green

 When the Hulk is elevated into "Doc Green" – a version of the Hulk possessing Bruce Banner's intellect – after he is treated for a shot to the head as Bruce Banner by use of the Extremis virus, he sets out to attack and depower other gamma-based mutates.
 Steve Rogers attempts to order the Hulk to stop before he goes after She-Hulk, but when Doc Green finally confronts her, he instead admits that he has come to recognize that he is coming dangerously close to the Maestro, as part of him enjoyed eliminating his 'rivals', having decided instead to accept the eventual loss of his intellect as Extremis wore off rather than risk that persona emerging.
-Informing She-Hulk that she is the only gamma mutation whose life he felt had been legitimately enhanced by her condition, Doc Green provides her with the last injection of his cure, asking her to use it on him if he goes too far in his efforts to stop an A.I. version of himself that he created and unleashed.
+Informing She-Hulk that she is the only gamma mutation whose life he felt had been legitimately enhanced by her condition, Doc Green provides her with the last injection of his cure, asking her to use it on him if he goes too far.

-Gwenpool

-In Gwenpool's first Christmas special, Howard the Duck invited her to She-Hulk's Christmas party on the proviso that she has not killed any good guys recently.
-She shows up and karaokes with Ms. Marvel.
-Also there was a one-shot image of her holding mistletoe over her head and inviting She-Hulk to kiss her while Ms. Marvel looked on in girlish glee.
-There were dozens of superhumans in attendance, proving that whether she is acting as a hero or not, She-Hulk keeps strong ties to the super-community.

-Civil War II
+"Civil War II"

-During the 2016 Civil War II storyline, after the Inhuman Ulysses Cain predicts Thanos' arrival on Earth, She-Hulk was mortally wounded by a direct attack from the villain in question.
+During the 2016 "Civil War II" storyline, after the Inhuman Ulysses Cain predicts Thanos' arrival on Earth, She-Hulk is mortally wounded by a direct attack from Thanos.
 When Iron Man learns that they used Ulysses' precognitive power to ambush Thanos, he vows to make sure that no one uses it again.
 Before She-Hulk goes into cardiac arrest, she tells Captain Marvel to fight for the future.
-After Hawkeye was acquitted for shooting Bruce Banner, Captain Marvel visited She-Hulk, who came out of her coma.
-When She-Hulk angrily demanded to know the verdict of Hawkeye's trial, Captain Marvel remained silent.
+After Hawkeye is acquitted for shooting Bruce Banner, Captain Marvel visits She-Hulk, who has recovered.